 - No data that the product it’s using helps any orthopedic condition.

 In summary, Red Tail claims to be injecting stem cells but isn’t injecting a product that’s likely to contain any stem cells.
 Does the product they’re using help arthritis, tendons, or ligaments?
 Nobody knows at this point as there is no research.
-From a quality matrix standpoint, instead of getting a specialist physician performing these procedures using x-ray and ultrasound guidance, you’re getting a blind injection from a nurse.
+From a quality matrix standpoint, instead of getting a specialist physician performing these procedures using x-ray and ultrasound guidance, you’re getting an injection from a nurse.

 Get back to your normal with the less invasive alternative.